Rebecca Paul (politician): 2024

+Terminally Ill Adults (End of Life) Bill

 Paul voted against the Terminally Ill Adults (End of Life) Bill and served on the committee examining the legislation.
 She said that she opposed the bill as she believed that the healthcare system was too stretched to ensure protection for vulnerable people.
 Paul supported Juliet Campbell's amendment to the bill which would have required the next of kin to be informed if an adult under the age of 25 had their application for an assisted death approved.
 In response to comments made by Dame Esther Rantzen, who suggested that opponents of the bill have "undeclared personal religious beliefs which mean no precautions would satisfy them", Paul declared that, whilst she opposed the bill, she was not against assisted dying "in principle" and that she had "no personal religious beliefs".
 She put forward an amendment to the bill which would have prevented employees from providing assisted dying while working for an employer that had chosen not to take part in the process, but was rejected.
 Paul also objected to loopholes in the bill which would have allowed people with anorexia, mental health problems, or learning difficulties to become eligible for assisted dying in some circumstances.